fsprojects/fantomas/README.md

 Feel free to suggests tests if they haven't been handled correctly.

 ## Why the name "Fantomas"?
 There are a few reason to choose the name as such.
-First, it starts with an F, just like many other F# projects.
- - It is the character in literature that I like very much.
- - "Fantomas" means "ghost" in French; and this project is somehow mysterious in handling formatting rules as well as corner cases of F# language.
+First, it starts with an "F", just like many other F# projects.
+Second, Fantomas is my favourite character in the literature.
+Finally, Fantomas means "ghost" in French; and this project is somehow so *mysterious* in handling formatting rules as well as corner cases of the language.

 ## License
 The library and tool are available under Apache 2.0.